ironwolfgames/havenwood-web/HOUSES.md

 ### Magic Tree (Uses Insight)

-The Magic Tree focuses on interacting with the Umbral Tempest, mitigating the Event Deck, and providing defensive buffs against arcane threats.
+The Magic Tree focuses on interacting with the **Aether Storm**, mitigating the Event Deck, and providing defensive buffs against aether threats.

 #### Tier 1: Awareness